enjoying the view

 A 2025 Guide to Bali’s Unique Ceking Rice Terrace

-This was one of our favourite visits ever when visiting a rice terrace and would love to share our insights and research through this blog.
+This was one of our favorite visits ever when visiting a rice terrace, and we would love to share our insights and research through this guide.

 As an affiliate, I may earn a small commission for purchases on the links provided at no extra cost to you – disclaimer.